Training for Comics – Review

 This training method is focused on learning by repetition.
 You will be able to print a lot of drawing sheets.
 Each month you get a new course that increases in difficulty or adds more specific knowledge, such as how to draw heads, faces, hair, arms, or other elements.

 It covers the basics pretty well, with an instruction manual which you can only view online on their website.
-You can download in low or high quality.
-Training for comics review and information continues after the two blog links.
+You can download in low or high quality the workbook to print.

 Wanted to Learn how to Draw Comics for Free?